vhub-team/native-db/functions/0xEFD79FA81DFBA9CB.md

 # PLAYER::SET_PLAYER_FALL_DISTANCE_TO_TRIGGER_RAGDOLL_OVERRIDE

 ## Summary
-Allows the script to modify the minimum fall height that causes the ped to trigger ragdoll.
+Allows the script to modify the minimum fall height that causes the ped to trigger ragdoll

 ## Parameters
 * **PLAYER_INDEX** playerIndex